jillesvangurp/es-kotlin-client/README.md

 # Get it

-I'm using jitpack for releases currently; the nice thing is all I need to do is tag the release in Git and they do the rest.
+We are using jitpack for releases currently; the nice thing is all I need to do is tag the release in Git and they do the rest.
 They have nice instructions for setting up your gradle or pom file:

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-wrapper-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-wrapper-client)

-This may change when this stuff becomes more stable.
-I'm planning to push this to maven central via Sonatype's OSS repository eventually.

 See [release notes](https://github.com/jillesvangurp/es-kotlin-wrapper-client/releases) with each github release tag for an overview what changed.

+Note. this client assumes you are using this with Elasticsearch 6.x.
+The versions listed in our build.gradle and docker-compose file are what we test with.
+Usually we update to the latest version within days after Elasticsearch releases.

 # Examples/highlights